octohk/docs/integrations/sentry.md

-You'll find the out-of-the-box support using the "Platform Verifier" and "Platform Parser" nodes and selecting Sentry from the platform down.
+You'll find the out-of-the-box support using the "Platform Verifier" and "Platform Parser" nodes and selecting Sentry from the platform dropdown.
 In the "Platform Verifier" node we accept and option 'secret' input.
 When you provide a secret with will automagically generate and verify the hash based on this secret, without a secret we _only_ check that the expected Sentry-based headers are present.